tomsWebConsulting/twcsl/v7.1/Element/Header/Header Site Title Add/README.md

 ## Quick Install

-* Add code from file **[header site title add.html][4]** to Website > Pages > Website Tools > Code Injection > FOOTER.
+* Add code from file **[header site title add.html][4]** to Website > Pages > Custom Code > Code Injection > FOOTER.

 * Add a logo to the header.
 The code will add a site title to the header.